 Lithuania - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-SIM card penetration is high for the region, and while the prepaid sector accounts for the majority of subscribers the proportion of higher-ARPU postpaid subscribers is increasing.
+SIM card penetration is high for the region, and while the prepaid sector accounts for most subscribers the proportion of higher-ARPU postpaid subscribers is increasing.
 With dwindling new subscriber acquisition opportunities, mobile operators are heavily marketing mobile broadband services, made possible from past investments in 3G and HSPA networks and ongoing upgrades with LTE technology.
 By mid-2018 services based on LTE networks were available to more than 99% of the population.

 As was the case with the mobile voice market, competition is driving down prices for mobile broadband plans, and accelerating customer take-up of mobile broadband services.
 The merger of the fixed-line operator TEO with Omnitel in February 2017 saw both business units being rebranded as Telia Lithuania.

 The auction of spectrum in a range of bands in 2016 has also enabled the MNOs to improve on mobile broadband capacity.
 In April 2018 the regulator launched a consultation on the use of spectrum in the 3400MHz-3800MHz and 3800MHz-4200MHz ranges, both of which have been earmarked for 5G services within Europe.
 In addition, a spectrum refarming exercise in late 2017 has enabled MNOs to have greater continuous spectrum bands to improve data service offerings.
 Since mid-2018 Telia Lithuania has repurposed some of its 3G spectrum holdings for LTE use.

 This report provides an overview of the Lithuania’s highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies, and services on offer.

 Telia Lithuania begins refarming 3G spectrum for LTE use;